-Related requirements: 10.2.2-F Random number generation External reference NIST SP 800-90A Rev 1
+Discussion

+To be publicly verifiable, the approach provides a means for any auditor or observer to verify the correct decryption and tabulation of the votes (not necessarily in that order) using cryptographic proofs that are generated by the process.

+Related requirements: 6.1-A – Preserving privacy for voters

-- The voting system produces readily available records that provide the ability to check whether the election outcome is correct and, to the extent possible, identify the root cause of any irregularities.
+9.2 - The voting system produces readily available records that provide the ability to check whether the election outcome is correct and, to the extent possible, identify the root cause of any irregularities.

-9.2-A – Compliance audit procedures
+9.2-A – Audit support documentation

-The voting system documentation must specify the election procedures necessary to perform a compliance audit.
+The voting system documentation must specify the types of audits the voting system supports and the artifacts that the voting system provides to support those audits.

+Discussion

+Ballots, CVRs, and ballot images are examples of artifacts that can support a post-election audit.